Through bolt installation errors h1>

 Through bolts work by driving a steel bolt into the substrate.
 When the bolt is tightened, a metal ring is expanded, which in turn clamps the bolt into the substrate.

-Caution on edgesThis concept of load transfer over the expansion pressure is also the reason that the anchor bolt has its limits as a fastener for certain applications.
+Caution on edgesThis concept of load transfer over the expansion pressure is also the reason that the through bolt has its limits as a fastener for certain applications.
 This is mainly the case when the fixing points are close to the edge of concrete surfaces.
 If the concrete has not enough mass to absorb the expansion pressure, the result may be spalling of the substrate material and in the end even complete failure of the fixing point.

 Mistake no. 1: Fixing point too close to the edge